|

 roads?
 This is an interesting question, which no one can really answer so far.

-I'd like to see statistics from 2006.
+I'd like to see statistics from 2006 on to really judge that claim.

 Drunk driving arrests and fatalities have been dropping for years, well before